conan-io/conan-io.github.io/_posts/2020-03-13-New-conan-release-1-23.markdown

  * `clean-modified` subcommand for `graph` command.
 When a package of a dependency graph is going to be re-built, using a given lockfile, it is desired to finish the build knowing which packages of the graph have been rebuilt as a result of the last command.
-This command will clean all the previously existing "modified" flags before such build, so after the build the "modified" are only those that have been built now. https://docs.conan.io/en/latest/reference/commands/misc/graph.html#conan-graph-clean-modified
+This command will clean all the previously existing "modified" flags before such build, so after the build, the "modified" are only those that have been built now. https://docs.conan.io/en/latest/reference/commands/misc/graph.html#conan-graph-clean-modified
  * `full_transitive_package_id` can now be activated in *conan.conf* to include transitive